radish-es/academic-web/content/courses/Property/readings/week3.md

 [33] The Court of Appeal did not hold, explicitly or implicitly, that Moore’s secondary-liability allegations were sufficient as against any defendant.
 The court did hold that Moore had stated a cause of action against the Regents and Quan.
 However, the court did not reach that conclusion on the basis of secondary liability.
 Instead, drawing no distinctions between the defendants, the court held simply that each defendant was primarily liable for conversion.[^fn19]Because no court has yet addressed the Regents’ and Quan’s secondary liability and because the superior court will need to consider other issues on remand, there is no need to address these issues at this time.[^fn20]

 [34] With respect to Genetics Institute and Sandoz, the situation is slightly different.
 The Court of Appeal mentioned Moore’s secondary-liability allegations against these defendants but expressed no opinion as to their sufficiency.
 Instead, as to these defendants the court merely reversed the superior court’s order “for failure to grant leave to amend.”
-Our affirmance of this part of the Court of Appeal’s decision will leave Moore free to attempt, once again, to allege that Genetics Institute and Sandoz are secondarily liable for Golde’s torts.
+Our affirmance of this part of the Court of Appeal’s decision will leave Moore free to attempt, once again, to allege that Genetics Institute and Sandoz are secondarily liable for Golde’s torts.{{< /spoiler >}}

 *B. Conversion*